hussar01/CTF/README.md

 # CTF
-This repo is related to all things related to IT Sec
+This repo is dedicated to all things related to IT Sec